Regression Testing: How, When, and Why You Should Do It

 Nevertheless, as the project scales and grows with features, the scope of regression testing increases as well, which means manual testing becomes significantly less efficient and more time-consuming.
 At some point, it simply becomes infeasible to manage the regression test cases manually and the team switches to automated regression testing.
 Once built, your automated regression suite can be easily reused—catching every defect with a press of a button—to the last bug eliminated, which is way cheaper and more reliable than putting your whole QA team through doing it manually.
 Another big plus is that it enables you to increase the frequency of your test runs and get immediate feedback.
 When it comes to QA teams, the reason they favor automated regression testing is that testers do not enjoy the process of running the same tests over and over again.
 Such repetitiveness inevitably affects the tester’s focus and performance.
 In contrast, automating the regression testing enables them to redirect their brainpower on tasks that require critical thinking and creativity.

 No matter how scrupulous your development team is in the process, some defects are still certain to make it through.
-Thus, regression testing should never be left to luck as it is one of the key factors of your product’s bug-free, long-term success.
+Thus, regression testing should be performed regularly, as it is one of the key factors of your product’s bug-free, long-term success.
 Today, regression testing has become a prerequisite part of continuous development and delivery practices.

 Although creating efficient regression test suites may take some time and money, by investing in it, you can be sure your software is free from any pitfalls or potential quality-related risks.
 With a sound strategy, the right combination of regression testing techniques, as well as the proper balance between manual and automated approaches, the testing method will pay off with a stable, functional software solution that has better chances of generating good ROI than a bug-infested mess your solution would be without it.
 So when you’re asking yourself whether your project needs regression testing, in most cases the answer is “yes.”